 In order to become a competitive medical school applicant, you need a stellar medical school application.
 An impressive GPA, especially in the required science coursework of biology, chemistry, physics, and outstanding MCAT scores are the key components of your application.
 But one thing that can take your medical school application to a whole new level is a clinical experience.

 Gaining clinical experience shows your commitment and passion for medicine and demonstrates that you have gained some hands-on work experience in the field that you are aiming to pursue a career.
 This is exactly what Caribbean medical schools look for in their students and this will definitely give your medical school application a boost.
-In addition, your clinical experience also helps you gain a letter of recommendation from physicians, surgeons, and researchers which improve your chances of gaining admission to a top Caribbean medical school.
+In addition, your clinical experience also helps you gain a letter of recommendation from physicians, surgeons, and researchers which improve your chances of gaining admission to an American Caribbean medical school.

 Prepares You for Medical School Interview

 Gaining some clinical exposure gives you an opportunity to interact with medical professionals, researchers, physicians, technicians, and patients.
 You will how to interact with people in a clinical setting.
 A clinical exposure on your medical school application can also give you a competitive edge during the medical school admission process.
 Admission authorities will notice that you have gone behind the scenes of the challenging field of medicine and you have a clear idea of the realities and the hard work that is involved.
 You can impress the committee members by sharing what you have experienced while working in a clinical setting.

 Boost Your Academic Performance